MrinalJain17/academic-kickstart/content/authors/admin/_index.md

   url: "https://cds.nyu.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Learning to teach machines to learn.
+bio: Trying to make silicon do what carbon can.

 interests:
 - Machine Learning